ptv-logistics/xserverjs/premium-samples/poi-locator/README.md

 ## Prepare your data

 Now we want to display our locations on the map.
 The easiest way for Leaflet is to provide the data as [GeoJson](http://geojson.org/).
-We have some old location data stored in a Microsoft Access database (.mdb).
-Here is [a tool which reads the .mdb and writes it to a text-file as GeoJson](https://github.com/ptv-logistics/PoiLocator/tree/master/tools/mdbtojson).
-You need Visual Studio or [C# Express for Desktop](http://www.microsoft.com/en-us/download/details.aspx?id=40787) to run the tool.
-The same practice should also apply to Excel, .csv or "real" databases.
+This samples includes about [10.000 point of sales](https://github.com/ptv-logistics/xserverjs/blob/master/premium-samples/poi-locator/data/inobas.json) for germany.
+In theory GitHub can display GeonJSON directly inside the browser, but 10k are too many.
+This sample uses a [specific Leaflet plugin](https://github.com/oliverheilig/leaflet-marker-booster), which improves the rendering performance.

+An alternative to GeoJSON is to load a [.csv](https://raw.githubusercontent.com/ptv-logistics/xserverjs/master/premium-samples/poi-locator/data/inobas.csv) directly into the browser and convert it to GeoJSON on-the-fly, using [d3](https://github.com/d3/d3-dsv).

-GeoJson needs the coordinates as [WGS84](http://de.wikipedia.org/wiki/World_Geodetic_System_1984) values, which is some kind of de-facto standard for web maps.
+Leaflet and GeoJson require the coordinates as [WGS84](http://de.wikipedia.org/wiki/World_Geodetic_System_1984) values, which is some kind of de-facto standard for web maps.

 1. **If your source table has a Longitude- and Latitude-field (or Lon,Lat or WGS_x,WGS_y or similar)** - Then you're fine.
 This is what Leaflet expects.
 2. **If your data uses PTV coordinate formats (PTV_GEODECIMAL, PTV_MERCATOR, ...)** - Then you can use these code snippets, for [Java](http://rextester.com/QEY56375) and [.NET](http://rextester.com/WGC52360) which does the conversion for the various PTV formats.
 Before saving the point, you can convert it to Wgs84 with the Trans() function.